aws/aws-sdk-js-v3/clients/client-transcribe-streaming/README.md

 ## Error Handling

 If you are using `async...await` style code, you are able to catch the errors with `try...catch` block.
-There are 2 categories of exceptions can be thrown: Immediate exceptions thrown before transcription is started, like signature exceptions, invalid parameters exceptions, and network errors; Streaming exceptions that happens after transcription is started, like `InternalFailureException` or `ConflictException`.
+There are 2 categories of exceptions can be thrown:

+- Immediate exceptions thrown before transcription is started, like signature exceptions, invalid parameters exceptions, and network errors;
+- Streaming exceptions that happens after transcription is started, like `InternalFailureException` or `ConflictException`.

-For the first category, the SDK client will retry the request if the error is retryable, like network errors.
+For immediate exceptions, the SDK client will retry the request if the error is retryable, like network errors.
 You can config the client to behave as you intend to.

-For the second category, because the streaming transcription is already started, client cannot retry the request automatically.
+For streaming exceptions, because the streaming transcription is already started, client cannot retry the request automatically.
 The client will throw these exceptions and users can handle the stream behavior accordingly.